Bernard D. Alkire, PhD, PE

 Bernie Alkire completed his baccalaureate degree in civil engineering at Michigan Tech in 1961.
 After graduation, he served for two years in the US Army as a Lieutenant and then five years with the Michigan Department of State Highways as a Highway and Bridge Design Engineer before going on to earn an MS and PhD in civil engineering at Michigan State.

 He returned to Michigan Tech in 1971 as an Instructor and was promoted to Assistant Professor after completing his PhD in 1972.
 In his 40 years as faculty in the Department, he taught a range of geotechnical, materials, and transportation related courses.
-In 2011 he retired from his academic career at Michigan Tech and is now an Emeritus Professor in the Civil and Environmental Engineering Department.
+In 2011 he retired from his academic career at Michigan Tech and is now a.

 Dr. Alkire was also very active in research and professional service over the years, serving on numerous ASCE committees and was editor for the Journal of Cold Regions Engineering.
 His research has been published in Geotechnique, Journal of Glaciology, and the Transportation Research Record.